- 1What Is a Dental Plaque?

 Dental plaque, due to its microbial content, can cause infections in the oral tissues and damage them.

-Early plaque goes off by normal everyday hygiene practices like brushing, flossing, and mouth rinsing using a mouthwash as and when it is noticed.
-Leaving it unattended for a long period will lead to calcification called the dental calculus or tartar, which does not go with normal brushing or flossing.
+Early plaque goes off by normal everyday hygiene practices like brushing, flossing, and mouth rinsing using mouthwash as and when it is noticed.
+Leaving it unattended for a long period will lead to calcification called dental calculus or tartar, which does not go with normal brushing or flossing.
 In such cases, only a professional dentist or a dental hygienist can remove the calcified plaque or calculus by a procedure called scaling (professional cleaning).

 Diet Alterations: Minimize foods that hamper oral health, such as sticky food, food containing artificial sweeteners, carbohydrate-rich foods, etc. Even if taken, do not forget to rinse and follow the necessary oral hygiene practices.

-Brushing: To brush twice a day by now has become a tooth mantra that everybody should follow not just to prevent plaque but to prevent every other dental trouble.
+Brushing: To brush twice a day by now has become a tooth mantra that everybody should follow, not just to prevent plaque but to prevent every other dental trouble.

 Flossing: Floss once a day.
-It is a must-do though many people are not aware of the importance of flossing.
+It is a must-do, though many people are not aware of the importance of flossing.
 It is an effective way to fight many tooth problems.

 Sugarless Gums and Candies: As dry mouth is a causative factor in plaque formation, fighting dry mouth is equally important as controlling plaque.
 Chewing sugarless gums and sucking sugarless candies come into the act of stimulating salivary production in people with dry mouths.
 These are the best ways to fight plaque if the cause is less salivary production.